-Volunteers must submit an application and partake in a mandatory training Sign and abide by the Parent Volunteer Guidelines and Expectations Provide prior notice to the teacher/staff member you will be visiting.

-All visitors must present their ID and

-All visitors must present their ID and sign in at the office.

-Wear a visitor pass at all times.
-For supervision and safety reasons, please refrain from the playground and MPR.

-Siblings (under 18 years old) will not be allowed on campus unless it is a designated family or after school event.
-Ensure confidentiality.
+- Volunteers must submit an application and partake in a mandatory training - Sign and abide by the Parent Volunteer Guidelines and Expectations - Provide prior notice to the teacher/staff member you will be visiting. - All visitors must present their ID and sign in at the office.
+Wear a visitor pass at all times. - For supervision and safety reasons, please refrain from the playground and MPR. - Siblings (under 18 years old) will not be allowed on campus unless it is a designated family or after school event. - Ensure confidentiality.